dkauf42/bayota/README.md

 # README #

 This README documents the steps necessary to get this application up and running.

 # Overview
-This is a Google App Engine application (and web interface) written for
+This is an optimization application developed for the Chesapeake Bay Assessement Scenario Tool (CAST)

-### What is this repository for? ###

-* OptSandbox by Daniel Kaufman
+* "OptSandbox" by Daniel Kaufman
 * Version 0.1.0 (first version)

 ## Usage